 And don't miss out on lightning deals.
 By adding items to your cart, you have 15 minutes to make a final decision.

 However, there may be items worth skipping this Prime Day, according to DealNews.

 "For gaming consoles, there are bound to be some deals around Prime Day," Ramhold said, "but we'll probably see far more bundles around Black Friday."

 In addition, you will typically find more deals on big-screen 4K TVs on Black Friday, as manufacturers typically produce thousands of them just for that day.

-So plan ahead, watch for lightning deals, and compare prices with other major retailers, and that way you don't waste your money.
+So plan ahead, watch for lightning deals, and compare prices with other major retailers.